dynamsoft-docs/barcode-reader-docs-js/programming/javascript/release-notes/js-9.md

 - Updated the internal `Dynamsoft Camera Enhancer` to [v3.3.1](https://www.dynamsoft.com/camera-enhancer/docs-archive/web/programming/javascript/release-note/release-notes-3.x.html#331-02202023).
 - The method `decodeBuffer` is updated to accept an additional parameter "orientation" to help specify the orientation of the image data.
 - The interface `LocalizationResult` is updated to have a new property "transformationMatrix".
-- Three missing errorcodes are added: DBR_PANORAMA_LICENSE_INVALID, DBR_PHARMACODE_LICENSE_INVALID, DBR_IMAGE_ORIENTATION_INVALID.
+- Three missing error codes are added: DBR_PANORAMA_LICENSE_INVALID, DBR_PHARMACODE_LICENSE_INVALID, DBR_IMAGE_ORIENTATION_INVALID.
 Check the full list at [`EnumErrorCode`](https://www.dynamsoft.com/barcode-reader/docs/v9/web/programming/javascript/api-reference/enum/EnumErrorCode.html).

 #### Fixed